Skip to content

 7) Participate In A Food Tour

 “If you are in Madrid, participating in a food tour is a great idea and a good budgetary move for those who are passionate about trying new and local cuisine.
 This is because not only do you get to sample a lot of food, but you also get a mini walking tour of some of the most popular parts of the city where your guide points out all kinds of restaurants to revisit later at your leisure.
-For 85 Euros — this is a really good deal for the amount of stops and food tasting that you get to have — you sample everything from appetizers to entrees to drinks and dessert, get a goody-bag for later and also a list of places for budget dining which only locals know about.
+For 85 Euros — this is a really good deal for the amount of stops and food tasting that you get to have — you sample everything from appetizers to entrees to drinks and dessert, get a goody-bag for later, and also a list of places for budget dining which only locals know about.
+You can also ask about vegan dishes in Spain if you’re plant-based.

 I highly recommend the Ultimate Spanish Cuisine Tour by Devour Madrid which also accommodates vegetarians.
 A food tour will help you save time and get you to all the great food destinations for a set price.”